 LANDMARK TRIAL in HFpEF

 REDUCE LAP-HF II is the largest device therapy trial for heart failure patients with preserved ejection fraction (HFpEF), the biggest unmet need in cardiology.
 This global, landmark, phase III, sham-controlled trial is evaluating the Corvia Atrial Shunt in heart failure patients to reduce HF-related hospitalizations and improve quality of life through a reduction in left atrial pressure (LAP), the primary cause of HF symptoms.
-Patients will be followed out to 5 years post implant, and 12-month follow-up is not complete.
+Patients will be followed out to 5 years post implant.

 The 12-month primary endpoint analyses reinforce the safety and efficacy of the device observed in previous studies and have newly defined treatable patient population for atrial shunt therapy.

 Responder Group Highlights

 50% of the study population benefited significantly from atrial shunt therapy despite an overall neutral trial2,3

 Neutral primary outcome when including all patients (win ratio=1)

 Positive outcome in patients with normal exercise PVR (<1.74 WU)4 and no cardiac rhythm device (win ratio5=1.5, p=0.004)

 Read the REDUCE LAP-HF II Responder publication in Circulation